sigasi/sigasi_insights/content/manual/setup.md

 ## Sigasi Studio App

-If you run Sigasi Studio as a **standalone application**, the automated update system will periodically check for [/manual/setup#software-updates].
+If you run Sigasi Studio as a **standalone application**, the automated update system will periodically check for [software updates](/manual/setup#software-updates).

 ## Sigasi Studio Eclipse plugin